Malta Sightseeing Has Never Been Easier With This List!

 - Sights and Attractions on Gozo and Where to Stay on Gozo – the Sister Island of Malta

-- Explore the Capital of Malta with 14 Things to Do in Valletta
+- Explore the Capital with 14 Things to Do in Valletta

 That said, there is a ton of sightseeing to be done on the main island.
 You might also be looking for a place to stay in Malta which we created a huge accommodation guide for.
 To get you started, check out the top-rated Malta sightseeing hop-on hop-off bus and a few suggestions for places that you can check out while sightseeing on Malta: